Why Does My Bed Feel Like It’s Vibrating? | Shocking Hidden Causes

 Anxiety and Stress-Induced Sensory Changes

-Anxiety also causes hypervigilance toward bodily signals making normal sensations stand out unnaturally loud in your awareness — including those related to your bed’s surface.
+Anxiety also causes hypervigilance toward bodily signals, making normal sensations stand out unnaturally loud in your awareness — including those related to your bed’s surface.

 The Role of Mattress Type and Bed Frame in Perceived Vibrations

-Your mattress setup itself may contribute significantly to why your bed feels like it’s vibrating even without external causes.
+Your mattress setup itself may contribute significantly to why your bed feels like it’s vibrating even without obvious external causes.

-Matter of Mattress Composition
+Mattress Composition

 Different mattress materials have varying responses to movement: